Red-Portal/FastClassesCpp/README.md

 ## Contribution
 I'm currently a Computer Engineering student actively learning.
-If you have any feedback about the code, Simply add an issue on git.
-Bug fixes (though I suspect there is any) are strongly welcome.
+If you have any feedback about the code, Refactor suggestion, or a smack in the face simply add an issue on git or send me an E-mail Bug fixes (though I suspect there is any) are strongly welcome.
 Any personal questions, sent to msca8h@naver.com